ACCESSING YOUR ONLINE ACCOUNT

 What can I do as a dependent?

-As a dependent, you can access your own health information, including claims and benefits.
-If you’re at least 13 years old, you can also give certain people access to your health information.
-Your subscriber will always have basic access to your information.
-If you're an adult dependent, you can also grant full access to your subscriber, or others.
-If you’re a dependent between the ages of 13 and 17, you can grant full access to your parent, guardian, or other PR.
+As a dependent, you can view your own health information, including claims and benefits.
+If you're at least 13 years old, you can also give full access to others, like your parent, guardian or personal representative.
+Your subscriber (the person who has the plan for everyone) will always have basic access to your information.

 What is the default level of access a dependent will have to other dependents on their plan?